 The principal statutory responsibility for the Authority remains unchanged and is to receive, treat, transport and dispose of waste collected by boroughs from their households.
 A breakdown of the boroughs' collected waste is provided in the table below.
-The table below shows a 5.0% decrease in the volume of borough collected waste being received by the Authority to 578,000 tonnes for the year.
-This is indicative of both efficiencies made by the Authority's investments in waste reduction as levels are lower than pre Covid-19 pandemic, as well as the impact of less people working from home due to the pandemic.
-During the year, 99.3% of waste was recycled, reused, composted or converted to energy.
+The table below shows a 5.0% increase in the volume of borough collected waste being received by the Authority to 606,000 tonnes for the year.
+Whilst this is an increase from last year, the tonnages collected are indicative of efficiencies made by the Authority's investments in waste reduction.
+During the year, 98% of waste was recycled, reused, composted or converted to energy.
 The table below provides a breakdown of the waste tonnages.

-2022-23 2021-22
+2023-24 2022-23

 Tonnes Tonnes

-Recycling and reuse 89,000 91,000
+Recycling and reuse 91,000 89,000

-Composting 78,000 88,000
+Composting 85,000 78,000

-Energy recovery 407,000 426,000
+Energy recovery 416,000 407,000

-Landfill 4,000 4,000
+Landfill 14,000 4,000

-Total waste 578,000 609,000
+Total waste 606,000 578,000